wikimedia/DeadlinkChecker/README.md

 ### Installation
 Using composer:
-Add the following to your composer.json:
+Add the following to the composer.json file for your project:
 ```
 {
   "require": {